The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 The main goal of {ggseqplot} is to provide functions that reproduce the sequence plots from {TraMineR}’s seqplot using {ggplot2}.
 These plots are produced on the basis of state sequence objects defined with TraMineR::seqdef.
 The package automates the reshaping and plotting of sequence data.
 This library literally builds on the excellent work of the {TraMineR} and {ggplot2} developers and uses several of the their functions to produce ggplot2-flavored figures.

-Note, that this library was not written because I personally dislike the plots produced by {TraMineR}, but rather because I am normally using {ggplot2} instead of base R’s plot environment for visualizing data. {TraMineR} was developed before {ggplot2} was as popular as it is today and back then many users were more familiar with coding base R plots.
-To date, however, many researchers and students are more accustomed to using {ggplot2} and prefer to draw on the related skills and experiences instead of learning how to refine base R plots just for the single purpose of visualizing sequence data.
+Note, that this library was not written because I personally dislike the plots produced by {TraMineR}, but rather because I normally use {ggplot2} instead of base R’s plot environment for data visualization. {TraMineR} was developed before {ggplot2} became as popular as it is today, when most users were more familiar with base R plots.
+Today, however, many researchers and students prefer to use {ggplot2} and draw on their existing skills rather than learn base R graphics just to visualize sequence data.

 {ggseqplot} contains the following functions:

-A complementing vignette outlines how {ggseqplot} reshapes sequence data generated with {TraMineR} functions to visualize them using {ggplot2}.
-Moreover, it illustrates how to adjust the baseline output using familiar {ggplot2} functions (and add-ons).
+A complementing vignette outlines how {ggseqplot} reshapes sequence data generated with {TraMineR} functions for visualization with {ggplot2}.
+It also shows how to customize the plots using familiar {ggplot2} functions and extensions.

 Installation

-You can install the CRAN version of {ggseqplot} by typing:
+You can install the CRAN version of {ggseqplot} with:

 install.packages("ggseqplot")